 The project incorporates sustainable design features that include an extension of the Hank Aaron State Trail along the South Menomonee Canal, purple pipe for recycled and reclaimed water reuse; porous pavement; landscape architecture utilizing the native plant palette of the Menomonee Valley estuary, innovative bio-swales for stormwater treatment, and the use of a self-contained, water treatment system integrated into a spectacular water feature, the visual focal point of the Technology Park.

-Summary: This presentation is the first full day of instruction in a five-day class presented annually by the Federation of Environmental Technologists focusing on the management of industrial wastewater containing metals, organic compounds and oils.
+Summary: This presentation is the first full day of instruction in a five-day class presented annually by the Federation of Environmental Technologists focusing on the management of industrial wastewater containing metals, organic compounds, and oils.
 Topics covered in this session include a regulatory overview of pertinent water regulations, basic problem solving, an introduction to industrial wastewater treatment, pH control, oxidation-reduction processes, and metals precipitin.
-The course prepares industrial wastewater treatment operators who are taking the Wisconsin Department of Natural Resources certification test as well as satisfied professional development CEU credits.
+The course prepares industrial wastewater treatment operators who are taking the Wisconsin Department of Natural Resources certification test, as well as satisfying professional development CEU credits.

 Summary: This presentation is one of 12 sessions presented annually by the CHMM-Wisconsin FET Chapter that prepares participants who are taking the CHMM certification examination.
 Topics covered in this session include a survey of various treatment unit processes such as filtration, sedimentation, oxidation/reduction, thermal destruction and biological treatment and the usefulness of environmental sampling.